Pico Rivera, CA

 The school’s superintendent said that the district had done “a thorough investigation that covered many, many areas” before deciding to fire Salcido.
 The school board released the findings of its investigation, revealing that Salcido had been disciplined before for using corporal punishment, had kept and deleted pornographic images from his work computer, and had faced repeated accusations of bullying and threatening his students.

-Salcido appeals school board decision to fire him from teaching position at El Ranchero High School
+Salcido drops appeal against school board decision to fire him from teaching position at El Ranchero High School

-Salcido has entered into what the Daily News described as a “quasi-judicial” process to appeal his March 20 firing by the El Ranchero school board.
-Throughout the appeals process, he will remain on unpaid leave with the district.
+Salcido entered into what the Daily News described as a “quasi-judicial” process to appeal his March 20 firing by the El Ranchero school board.
+Throughout the appeals process, he remained on unpaid leave with the district.
+As of December 9, 2018, Salcido has dropped his appeal, saying he no longer wants his job back.

 Recall effort underway to remove Salcido from Office